 Engagement is present when employees ask, "What more can I do to help?"

-How do you know if your team is really engaged?
+If you want to know if your team is really engaged, ask them!

 Survey questions should be actionable.
 If you intend to ask questions about current engagement programs, separate satisfaction and importance independently and balance the results against one another.